 The ingredients you'll need

-You’ll only need a few simple ingredients to make this tasty shrimp recipe (exact measurements are listed in the recipe card below):
+You'll only need a few simple ingredients to make shrimp in cream sauce (the exact measurements are listed in the recipe card below):

-Butter: I use unsalted butter in most of my recipes.
+Butter: I use unsalted butter in most of my recipes, this one included.

 Kosher salt and black pepper: If using fine salt, you should reduce the amount you use.
 A teaspoon of kosher salt weighs less than a teaspoon of regular salt.